 \section{Transfer learning ablation}

-To evaluate the necessity of transfer learning in the LSUN bedroom setting of Section~\ref{ss:bedroom}, we compare it with training the reward model from scratch.
-In this ablation study, we randomly initialize the weights of the reward model and train for 40,000 iterations with batch size 128.
-We use the training loss $BCE_\alpha$ with $\alpha = 0.1$ and a guidance weight of $\omega = 10.0$.
+To demonstrate the necessity of transfer learning for relatively more complex tasks, we compare it with training reward model from scratch.
+We consider the LSUN bedroom task of Section~\ref{ss:bedroom}.
+We randomly initialize the weights of time-dependent reward model with half-UNet architecture and train it for 40,000 iterations with batch size 128.
+We use the training loss $BCE_\alpha$ with $\alpha = 0.1$ and use the guidance weight of $\omega = 10.0$ for sampling.

 We observe that censoring fails without transfer learning, despite our best efforts to tune the parameters.
-The reward model is trained to interpolate the training data, but when we evaluate its performance on test data (which we create with additional human feedback), the classification accuracy is low: 70.63\% and 43.23\% accuracy for malign and benign images.
-If we nevertheless proceed to perform censored generation, the malign proportion is $15.68\%\pm 5.25\%$ when the proportion is measured with 500 images across 5 independent trials.
-This is no better than the 12.6\% of the baseline model without censoring.
+The reward model successfully interpolates the training data, but its classification performance on the test dataset (which we create separately using additional human feedback data) is poor: it shows 70.63\% and 43.23\% accuracy respectively for malign and benign test images.
+If we nevertheless proceed to perform censored generation using this reward model (trained without transfer learning), the proportion of malign images is $15.68\%\pm 5.25\%$ (measured using 500 generated images across 5 independent trials).
+This is no better than 12.6\% of the baseline model without censoring.